Kitarini Shool Lunch Program

-We are projecting that we will be needing over 100,000 meals in 2020 to met the demand!
+We are projecting that we will be needing over 900 meals a day in 2023!
 Students are more engaged in the classroom when their stomachs are full.
 The Kitarini Shool has now ranked highest in scholastic achievements since the Lunch Program has been in operation and expanded.

 Several of our early students are now attending secondary schools, learning important skills for living in the modern world.

-We thank you for your suppoprt and ask you to consider helping us meet the growing needs of 2020 and beyond.
+We thank you for your support and ask you to consider helping us meet the growing needs of 2023 and beyond.